daenuprobst/theia/README.md

 ## Colab
 You can also give the API a spin in <a href="https://colab.research.google.com/drive/1QNIuoWp5QPjsC0X3oX4_ogLEcBrpVSEg?usp=sharing" target="_blank">this Google colab notebook</a>.
 Keep in mind that Colab has old and slow CPUs with outdated instruction sets, so you might want to turn the GPU on.
 On a modern CPU both training and inference is fairly fast.

+## Web
+A demo of the web application can be found <a href="https://lts2.epfl.ch/theia/">here</a>.
+Keep in mind that this service has limited resources and that a locally installed version (even on your laptop) will be much, much faster.

+## Web
+A docker image is available on the docker hub <a href="https://hub.docker.com/r/daenuprobst/theia">here</a>.
+After running the docker image, the app will be available at `https://localhost:8000/theia`.

 ## Reproduction / Custom Models
 To get started, install the reproduction requirements with: